Spellbreak Accessibility Report

 If you want to play Spellbreak, but it doesn't offer the Controls accessibility features you require, this similar game extends the Controls accessibility:

-Spellbreak has 4 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Spellbreak which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events